 - a.
-The local author collection will collect works by Oak Ridge natives, living in Oak Ridge, or have a significant tie to the city.
+The local author collection will collect works by Oak Ridge natives, those currently or previously living in Oak Ridge, or by those who have a significant tie to the city.

 - b.
 Things of interest for the local author collection is as follows:

 - Print fiction

 - Print nonfiction

 - Sheet music

-- Recorded music
+- · Recorded music

 - CD-books

 - Movies

 - Items in the local author collection may include a duplicate copy in the ORR collection.

 Acquisition of duplicates is at the discretion of the ORPL Director based on its pertinence to the history of Oak Ridge.